its-ammu/WatMonitor/README.md

 # wat_monitor 💧

-A Flutter IoT app to monitor equal distribution, leakages and water quality and to notify accordingly.
+A Flutter IoT app to monitor equal distribution, leakages, water quality and to notify accordingly.

 ## Concepts used 📑